 The Right Test for Glaucoma

 Newsom Eye offers several different Glaucoma testing techniques, and each one provides more information about the health of the eye.
-Testing can be quite extensive as the team at Newsom Eye aims to learn as much as possible about each patient, and the progression of the disease.
+Testing can be quite extensive as our team at Newsom Eye aims to learn as much as possible about each patient, and the progression of the disease.

-- Visual Field This is required to analyze and document the peripheral vision of the patient.
+- Visual Field is required to analyze and document the peripheral vision of the patient.
 Peripheral vision is what glaucoma damages over time.

 - Gonioscopy will typically be performed on the first visit to Newsom Eye, or soon thereafter.
 This technique examines the location on the eye where fluid drains out.
 Many glaucoma patients do not have normal anatomy at this location, and Gonioscopy can be a key to successful treatment.

 - Optic nerve photography is also very important to the team of professionals at Newsom Eye.
 This technique provides photographic evidence of the optic nerve itself.
-As with the diagnosis of cancer, photographs are an invaluable method of detecting Glaucoma.
+As with the diagnosis of cancer, photographs are an invaluable method of detecting Glaucoma

-- Pachymetry is used to measure the central corneal thickness which we now know is an important data point of reference for glaucoma risk
+- Pachymetry is used to measure the central corneal thickness which we now know is an important data point of reference for Glaucoma risk..

 Glaucoma Treatment Options